-- Once the details are recorded on the database, the details remain on the database until the cat’s death, at which time, the veterinary practice will notify the registry of the cat’s passing so the details can be changed.
+- Once the details are recorded on the database, the details remain on the database until the cat’s death.
+After this the veterinary practice notify the registry of the cat’s passing so the details can be changed.

 - If the pet has died at home, you must notify the registry within 28 days of the cat’s death.

 Each registrar will have its own time frame on when these changes must take place, privately owned databases may have different requirements.
 This article is based on NSW guidelines, however, even if you are located in a different state or country, these guidelines are important to follow to ensure the cat’s details remain up to date so that you and your cat can be reunited if it is lost.

 If the cat escapes and is found, he can be quickly reunited with his family.